 The cork dilemma all began at the end of the 1990s when the production of wine in the world blossomed in the “New World” countries of the US, Chile, Argentina, and Australia among others.

-I had the privilege to meet the Nomacorc team in the annual Enomaq tradeshow in Zaragoza.
-They presented me with a Sommelier Challenge (kind of like the Pepsi Challenge), a tasting of the same white wine sealed with different models of Nomacorc with different amounts of “Nano-oxynization”.
+I had the privilege to meet the Nomacorc team at the annual Enomaq tradeshow in Zaragoza.
+They presented me with a Sommelier Challenge (kind of like the Pepsi Challenge), a tasting of the same white wine sealed with different models of Nomacorc with different amounts of “Nano-oxygenation”.

 I watched a video the other day with The Wine Library’s Gary Vaynerchuk and Jancis Robinson where she said and I quote “I associate rubber (aromas) with reduction and screwcaps…I’m getting more and more odors of reduction on screwcap whites”.
 So if they’re giving reduction odors on whites and they aren’t meant for reds that need to age, what are they good for?

 So for all those who dream about owning their own winery, keep a close eye on developments and learn all about wine bottle closings before deciding on your best option.
 The only thing I want is that all the wines I drink taste good and don’t have strange odors and aren’t corked and at the moment, Nomacorc, is giving me that pleasure.